Crooked River water or watershed scenery in Oregon

 Check the USGS flow trend, ODFW rules, BLM fire/access notices, and water temperature first.

-Start in the Chimney Rock and BLM canyon corridor, then move to less pressured pullouts.
+Start in the Chimney Rock and BLM canyon area, then move to less pressured pullouts.

 Usually yes at normal flows, but low-flow stress and summer heat can be bigger issues than depth.